Intro photo by Sofia van der Dys

 NEIGHBORHOODS: RENEW THE NEIGHBORHOODS TO STANDARD PROGRAM IN DISTRICT C

 In the mid-nineties, Mayor Lanier selected fourteen neighborhoods for renewal and rehabilitation.
 There was ditch cleaning, street sign upgrading, street restriping or overlays, upgraded street lighting in conjunction with the energy company of the era, sidewalk installation along school routes, etc. Neighborhoods to Standard won national recognition for infrastructure excellence.
 And, by the way, guess who co-wrote the essay that won Neighborhoods to Standard this honor?
 Your next Council Member of District C!
 While Mayor Lanier selected fourteen neighborhoods City-wide annually, we can target two neighborhoods per year in District C every year, to bring up to standard.
+And this time, we'll also include bike paths and civic art projects.
 The result will be improved neighborhood value, increased civic pride, and a naturally resulting reduction in crime.

 This has been done before.
 And we can do it again.